nocomplexity/simplifysecurity/useaisolutions.md

 :::

 Large Language Models (LLMs) have transformed the landscape of artificial intelligence, enabling systems capable of generating text, understanding context, and even engaging in complex reasoning.
+LLM powered systems widely used in the software industry.
+Despite all kinds of security, safety and ethical risks.
+The advantage of using AI outweighs these risks by far.